Work, entropy production, and thermodynamics of information under protocol constraints: Symmetry constraints

-We demonstrate the implications of our results using the Szilard box shown in \cref{fig:szilard0}.
-We assume that the box is coupled to a single heat bath at inverse temperature $\beta$, and that the particle inside the box undergoes overdamped Fokker-Planck dynamics, so that each $\LL\in\LLL$ has the form of \cref{eq:fp10-1}.
+We demonstrate our results on symmetry constraints using the Szilard box shown in \cref{fig:szilard0}.
+We assume that the box is coupled to a single heat bath at inverse temperature $\beta=1$, and that the particle inside the box has overdamped Fokker-Planck dynamics, so that all generators have the form of \cref{eq:fp10}.
 The system's state is represented by a horizontal and a vertical coordinate, $x=(x_{1},x_{2})\in\mathbb{R}^{2}$.

-By choosing different $\LL\in\LLL$, one can manipulate the potential energy function of the box, thereby moving the vertical partition.
-This means that all available energy functions have the form